agude/agude.github.io/_drafts/2022-12-01-switrs_pedestrian_incidents_on_halloween.md

 [child_fatality_plot]: {{ file_dir }}/children_pedestrian_fatality_rate_by_day_type_on_halloween.svg

-Notice the number of children killed by cars on weekend Halloweens is 0!
-Whereas during weekdays about half of the Halloweens have a child death.
+One interesting observation is that no children have been killed by cars on weekend Halloweens, whereas about half of the weekdays have seen at least one child death.
+This suggests that there is something about weekday Halloweens that makes them particularly dangerous for children, consistent with Walker's claim.

-But are these distributions different?
-Still not significantly so, with a _p_-value of 0.08, but the lower _p_-value does indicate that there is more evidence for the specific claim about child deaths than for all pedestrians.
+Despite this, the data does not show a significant difference between the two distributions, with a _p_-value of 0.08.
+However, this lower _p_-value as compared to the all-ages data does indicate some evidence for the specific claim about child deaths.
-So Walker was probably right.